Self-Foveate: Enhancing Diversity and Difficulty of Synthesized Instructions from Unsupervised Text via Multi-Level Foveation: Abstract

 \section{Abstract}

-Large language models (LLMs) with instruction following capabilities have demonstrated impressive problem-solving abilities.
-While synthesizing instructional data from unsupervised text has become a common approach for training such models, conventional methods rely heavily on human effort for data annotation.
-Although existing automated synthesis paradigms have alleviated this constraint, they still exhibit significant limitations in ensuring adequate diversity and difficulty of synthesized instructions.
-To address these challenges, we propose \approach, an innovative LLM-driven method for instruction synthesis.
-This approach introduces a "Micro-Scatter-Macro" multi-level foveation methodology that effectively guides the LLM to deeply excavate fine-grained information embedded in unsupervised text, thereby enhancing both the diversity and difficulty of synthesized instructions.
-Comprehensive experiments across multiple unsupervised corpora and diverse model architectures validate the effectiveness and superiority of our proposed method.
-We publicly release our data and codes: \href{https://github.com/Mubuky/Self-Foveate}{https://github.com/Mubuky/Self-Foveate}
+Synthesizing high-quality instruction data from unsupervised text is a promising paradigm for training large language models (LLMs), yet automated methods for this task still exhibit significant limitations in the diversity and difficulty of synthesized instructions.
+To address these challenges, we propose \approach, an LLM-driven method for instruction synthesis.
+Inspired by hierarchical human visual perception, \approach introduces a ``Micro-Scatter-Macro'' multi-level foveation methodology that guides the extraction of textual information at three complementary granularities, from fine-grained details through cross-region connections to holistic patterns, thereby enhancing both the diversity and difficulty of synthesized instructions.
+Furthermore, a re-synthesis module is incorporated to improve the fidelity of instructions to source text and their overall quality.
+Comprehensive experiments across multiple unsupervised corpora and diverse model architectures demonstrate that \approach consistently outperforms existing methods.
+We publicly release our code at \href{https://github.com/Mubuky/Self-Foveate}{https://github.com/Mubuky/Self-Foveate}